AudioHackLab/norns/readme-setup.md

 ### b. `matron` (lua interpreter)

-with crone running, `matron.sh`, from the norns directory, creates a `matron` process wrapped with `ws-wrapper` and vnc server running on this host at port 5901.

-matron waits for crone to finish loading before entering the main event loop.
+with crone running, `matron.sh`, from the norns directory, creates a `matron` process wrapped with `ws-wrapper` then matron waits for crone to finish loading before entering the main event loop.\
+Matron is controlled by OSC rc port that bind at UDP: 10111 and open-stage-control will connect to that port to send osc message.\
+The script also lanch x11vnc (that will be executed automatically and you'll get notified about the host and port number, i.e. 127.0.0.1:5901) novnc and open-stage-control.\

 ## 6. setup `maiden` the web UI client (optional)